• Skip to primary navigation

 How do I make the frosting super creamy?

 Start off with room temperature butter.
 It’s important to beat the butter as much as possible before and after adding the powdered sugar.
-The more you beat it, the fluffier and less butter flavour it will have.
+The more you beat it, the fluffier and less butter flavor it will have.
 It especially helps if you have a stand mixer but you can just leave it on for 10 minutes.
 You can also use an electric handheld mixer.
 Instead of adding milk to loosen the buttercream, add heavy cream.
 It makes it silky smooth while keeping it thick.

 Do I need to sift powdered sugar?